BerkeleyLab/Bedrock/build-tools/newad.md

 ### The workflow of newad

-The main input to the newad is essentially two arguments: the top Verilog file to start the parser, and the list of directories where modules can be found.
+The main input to newad is essentially two arguments: the top Verilog file to start the parser, and the list of directories where modules can be found.

 newad starts by parsing the top file, and then starts going deeper into the hierarchy.
 There are two main processes happening during this traverse:

-1) Looking for input/output ports labeled 'external'.
+1) Looking for input/output ports labeled `external`.
 These will turn into software-settable registers.
 Some of its properties are deduced from the native Verilog syntax: bit width, signed or not.
 Additional options can be set by more magic comments; see below.

-Following Verilog snippet shows a 12-bit register defined as `external`.
+The following Verilog snippet shows a 12-bit register defined as `external`.

 ```verilog
         input [11:0] phase_step, // external
 ```

-2) Looking for Verilog module instantiations marked `automatic`, for which newad needs to generate port assignments.
-When such an instantiation is found, it calls back recursively to look deeper into the hierarchy.
+2) Looking for Verilog module instantiations marked `auto` (short for automatic), for which newad needs to generate port assignments.
+When such an instantiation is found, newad recurses to look deeper into the hierarchy.

-The following Verilog snippet shows how instantiated Verilog module is marked `auto` by a developer:
+The following Verilog snippet shows how an instantiated Verilog module is marked `auto` by a developer:

 ```verilog
 pair_couple drive_couple // auto